rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/08-ibc-module.md

 ## What you Learned

-* Scaffolding ab IBC module
+* Scaffolding an IBC module
 * Importing another module
 * Adding business logic for an IBC request
 * Connecting two chains with a custom IBC protocol